Updated 25 January 2022o

-If moving the holiday isn’t feasible, is that we will cancel and refund what you have paid.
+If moving the holiday isn’t feasible, we will cancel and refund what you have paid.

 If we can operate but you don't come

 Depending on the reason, we will treat this differently.

 1 If we can operate but you cannot come because one of your party contracts the virus or is quarantined or subject to a local lockdown, we will offer to defer, or you can cancel and get a full refund.

-3 If we can operate but you are unable to take your holiday for a 'normal' reason e.g. broken leg, then the normal cancellation procedure in Condition 5 will apply.
-You may lose part of your balance unless we are able to relet.
+3 If we can operate but you are unable to take your holiday for a 'normal' reason e.g. injury, then the normal cancellation procedure in Condition 6 will apply.
+You will lose your deposit, and may lose part of your balance unless we are able to relet.